Consensys/doc.teku/docs/Concepts/Builder-Network.md

 will be responsible for proposing blocks containing an execution payload obtained from their local [execution clients](Merge.md#execution-clients) via the Engine API.

-A consensus client can optionally configure an external builder endpoint and delegate the execution payload construction to it, instead of using the execution client.
+A consensus client can optionally configure an external builder and delegate the execution payload construction to it, instead of using the execution client.

 ## MEV-Boost

-The most common builder endpoint deployment is to run a specialised external software such as [MEV-Boost](https://github.com/flashbots/mev-boost).
+The most common builder deployment is to run a specialised external software such as [MEV-Boost](https://github.com/flashbots/mev-boost).
 MEV-Boost works by requesting a payload proposal from several entities (called relays), and selecting the best bid in order to improve validator rewards and increase the maximal extractable value (MEV).